tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **non-exhausted T cells from periphery may be key in explaining ICB response**
 ## Main
  - parallel expansion in tumor and normal adjacent tissue may be from infiltration of T cells from periphery (extravasating into both tumor and normal adjacent tissue from blood)
+# Phenotypic signatures of circulating neoantigen-reactive CD8<sup>+</sup> T cells in patients with metastatic cancers
+## Abstract
+ - circulating antitumor T cells are rarer and less dysfunctional than neoantigen TILs but target same neoantigens, only partially share TCR repertoire with TILs
 # Potentiating local and abscopal antitumor efficacy through radiation with FAP-CD40 DARPin and anti-PD1 therapy
  - ~70% of patients develop resistance to ICI
  - CD40: costimulatory molecule that drives DCs and TAMs (tumor associated macrophages) to prime T cells
  - FAP: fibroblast activation protein, upregulated in tumor in response to radiation (which can be taken advantage of for drug delivery to TME via FAP-CD40 DARPin)
  - FAP-CD40 DARPin: uses FAP and CD40 binding domains to cross-link and activate CD40 specifically in tumor
+# Prior imune checkpoint inhibitor (ICI) therapy is associated with decreased COVID-19-related hospitalizations and complications in patients with cancer: results of a propensity-matched analysis of the OnCovid registry
+ - COVID-19 pathology/mortality related to overactive immune response, so perhaps surprising for ICI (augmenting immune response) to help with COVID-19
 # Quantifiable predictive features define epitope-specific T cell receptor repertoires
 ## Abstract
  - TCR is heterodimer, mediates pathogen-associated epitope recognition through interactions between peptide and MHC, generated by genomic rearrangement of germline TCR locus (VDJ recombination) to allow potentially 10^15 to 10^61 unique receptors